Idobao/idobao.github.io/manuals/id67/index.md

 4. Reset:

-    1. Anything abnormal of the keyboard,you can reset it.
+    1. Anything abnormal of the keyboard, you can reset it.

-    2. Press the metal button on the back of the PCBA (or press "Fn+Z"), you'll reset the keyboard to default layout, or enter QMK flashing mode.
+    2. Press the metal button on the back of the PCB (or press "Fn+Z"), you'll reset the keyboard to default layout, or enter QMK flashing mode.

     3. Unplug and re-plug the USB cable,the keyboard is workable again.